Otezla (apremilast) is a medication used to used to treat psoriasis and the joint pain and tenderness of psoriatic arthritis.

 How Otezla Works

-Otezla inhibits an enzyme called PDE4 (phosphodiesterase 4) that breaks down a chemical messenger in the body called cyclic adenosine monophosphate (cAMP).
+Otezla inhibits an enzyme called phosphodiesterase-4.
+This enzyme breaks down a chemical messenger in the body called cyclic adenosine monophosphate.

-By inhibiting PDE4, less cAMP gets broken down.
-This increases cAMP levels, especially in inflammatory cells where PDE4 is the dominant enzyme responsible for breaking down cAMP.
+By inhibiting phosphodiesterase-4, less cyclic adenosine monophosphate gets broken down in the body.
+This increases cyclic adenosine monophosphate levels, especially in inflammatory cells where phosphodiesterase-4, is the dominant enzyme responsible for breaking down cyclic adenosine monophosphate.

 It is not understood how exactly these changes produces the specific effects seen in patients that take Otezla.
 However, it is understood that this medication can improve psoriasis symptoms, and can reduce the joint pain and tenderness experienced by psoriatic arthritis patients.

 Otezla can cause severe weight loss in some people.
 Patients who lose weight while taking this medication should tell their doctor.

 Otezla can worsen depression.
 Patients should tell their doctor if they experience worsening depression or have thoughts of suicide while taking the medication.